Sunday, February 28, 2021

 In the case of Studenten, a dreadful form based on the present participle Liebe Studierende (Dear those that study) is officially used as "gender-neutral" throughout.
 The American AYF-Studierenden in Freiburg got a special treat.
 They are affectionately called Studies.

 In my days at the University of Tübingen in 1955, we frequently had our lunches not at the student's canteen but at the Schlatterhaus on Österberg.
-The Haus was run by the Evangelische Studentengemeinde (Lutheran Students' Community).
+The Evangelische Studentengemeinde (Lutheran Students' Community) ran the Haus.
 It not only had better food but many female students.
 Girls visiting the community house did not mind being called Studenten.

 How different the situation is today.
 In Freiburg, the Lutheran Regional Church proudly presents the word monster Evangelische Studierenden-Gemeinde.

 There are other proposals to remedy female discrimination in "male" words.
-Red Baron already reported the gender starlet forming the non-discriminating form of Student*innen comprising all students.
-Other suggestions are the Binnen-I (within-I), i.e., StudentInnen, or the gender gap is written as Student_innen.
+Red Baron already reported that the gender starlet forms the non-discriminating form of Student*innen comprising all students.
+Other suggestions are the Binnen-I (within-I), i.e., StudentInnen, or the gender gap, which is written as Student_innen.

 In the meantime, radical feminists supported by the University of Leipzig simply demand the total Frauisierung (womanizing) of the language, i.e., the female form Studentinnen is used throughout, making male Studenten look bad.
 Others argue that Studentinnen will comprise transgender people?